ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/04-common-misunderstandings.md

 average cases as the input size grows.

 ::: example
-#### Example: Best case for sequential search
+#### Example: Best case for binary search

 What is the growth rate of the best case for sequential search?
-For any array of size $n$, the best case occurs when the value we are looking for appears in the first position of the array.
+For any array of size $n$, the best case occurs when the value we are looking for appears in the center position of the array.
 This is true regardless of the size of the array.
-Thus, the best case (for arbitrary size $n$) occurs when the desired value is in the first of $n$ positions, and its cost is 1.
-It is *not* correct to say that the best case occurs when
+Thus, the best case (for arbitrary size $n$) occurs when the desired value is in position $n/2$, and its cost is 1.
-$n=1$.
+It is *not* correct to say that the best case occurs when $n=1$.
 :::

 ### Best-case upper bound, or worst-case lower bound?

 Note that even though it is possible to analyse all possible combinations of (upper/lower/tight) bounds, and (best/worst/average) case, there are only a few combinations that are of interest.

 When it comes to analysing algorithms, we are usually not at all interested in any best-case analysis.
 After all, knowing that an algorithm performs well in some very lucky cases doesn't say if it's a good algorithm -- it is much more important to know how it performs on worst-case inputs, or sometimes in the average case.
 In the same way, it is not very interesting to learn about the lower bound of an algorithm.
 This tells us that the algorithm cannot run faster than the lower bound, but usually this lower bound is very fast anyway.

 That leaves us with analysing the worst-case upper bound, or sometimes the average-case behaviour.
 So this is what we almost always do.

 <!-- This explanation is not very pedagogical